 According to Scott Chow from The Blog Starter, communication is at the heart of blogging, and this is made possible with comments.
 Businesses need to nurture discussions with customers on their blogs, and this is a nifty way to establish trust.

 Blog posts can also be used to publish content related to customer onboarding, troubleshooting, and FAQs that can then be repurposed or hyperlinked from other channels, including email, help desks, and chatbots.

 A suitably quick one to end on, the major power of SMS is its immediacy and brevity.
 It has a way of cutting through the noise from other channels because it tends to be associated with urgency.

-Use this technique to send out short, sharp communications to your customers, for instance, on the subject of time-limited offers.
+Use this technique to send out short, sharp communications to your customers, and learn how to send auto text on the subject of time-limited offers.

 Just don’t overdo it.
 As mentioned, SMS has a slight emergency-style profile.
 If you abuse this, you can test the tolerance of your customers, and they may elect to unsubscribe.